fbgallet/roam-extension-speech-to-roam/README.md

 - New versions of Claude 3.5 Sonnet and Haiku (training data cut-off: Apr 2024 and July 2024)
 - New SmartBlocks commands to run Live AI assistant from your templates: LIVEAIGEN and LIVEAITEMPLATE (see ["Using the SmartBlock commands" section](https://github.com/fbgallet/roam-extension-speech-to-roam?tab=readme-ov-file#liveaigenpromptcontexttargetmodelcontext-levelscontext-uids))
-- `{text}` keyword to insert in any block of a template that should not be processed as a part of the prompt and your remain exactly the same.
+- `{text}` keyword to insert in any block of a template that should not be processed as a part of the prompt and should remain exactly the same.

 ### 🆕 New in v.10: